(Increased offers!) Southwest personal card offers! Are they worth it?

-The Chase Southwest personal credit cards now have a new best of the year offer!
-For a limited time, all three personal Southwest cards have a welcome offer of 100,000 Rapid Rewards points for $4,000 spend in 5 months.
+Update 10/28/25: The Chase Southwest personal credit cards have a new offer!
+All three personal Southwest cards now have a welcome offer of 85,000 Rapid Rewards points for $3,000 spend in 3 months.

 There’s a good chance you’ve already heard about some of the changes Southwest is making to both their program and credit card.
 However, despite these changes, Rapid Rewards points still remains as one of our favorite ways to book free travel.
 The program is incredibly easy to use and with no cancellation fees for points booking, it still offers one of the most flexible and travel-friendly programs.

-And right now, Southwest is offering one of the highest offers we’ve seen this year, amongst all three of their personal credit cards.
+And right now, Southwest is offering increased offers amongst all three of their personal credit cards.
 And if you time it right, these credit card offers will get you one step closer to earning the highly desirable Southwest Companion Pass.

 Even though there’s been many changes with Southwest recently, the Companion Pass has not changed, where your companion can still fly with you for free (plus taxes/fees) an unlimited number of times throughout the life of the pass.
 And, if you time it right, this current offer can in fact allow you to earn the pass for 2026 and 2027.
 Be sure to read more on strategy below.